microscopic-image-analysis/geosss/README.md

 ## Development and Reproducibility

-It is preferable to install the package in the development mode for modifications.
-Additionally, this will also ensure reproducibility of the results from the numerical illustrations section of the [paper](https://doi.org/10.48550/arXiv.2301.08056).
+For installing the package and it's *locked* dependencies, follow the below steps:

-Clone the repository and navigate to the root of the folder,
+1. Clone the repository and navigate to the root of the folder,

 ```bash
 git clone https://github.com/microscopic-image-analysis/geosss.git
 cd geosss
 ```

-You can now create a virtual environment (with `conda` for example),
+2. You can now create a virtual environment (with `conda` for example),

 ```bash
 conda create --name geosss-venv python=3.12 # or python >= 3.10, < 3.13
 conda activate geosss-venv
 ```

-The dependencies can be installed in this environment with `pip` as,
+3. The dependencies can be installed in this environment with `pip` as,
 ```bash
 pip install -r requirements.txt
 pip install -e . --no-deps